SohWaiHeng/engg1340project/readme.md

 Our group is planning to make a text-based game which combines the concept of both an RPG (role-playing game) and a trading card game.

-The game follows a main story, and just like any RPGs, the player will be able to go around maps of different regions, to complete a variety of missions along with the progression of the storyline.
+In our game, the player will be able to go around maps of different regions, to battle against a variety of enemies, before facing the final boss which is set to be the last mission of the game.
-The main goal of the game is to complete the storyline.
+The main goal of the game is to defeat the final boss.

 There are three types of collectibles in the games, which are creatures, cards and in-game currencies.
 The player will collect these items along with the progression of the game.
 The creatures are used to build a deck to be used by the player in battles.
 Cards can be added to creatures, and in-game currencies are used to level up creatures or buy items in game.
 Along the journey, the player will be confronted with different opponents (computer AI) during mission tasks or at some locations in the map.
 The player will have to battle with these opponents in order to continue with the game.